TotallySly/001.-OWN-PROJECT--football-training-website--html-css/README.md

 ![Colour Palette](assets/readme-images/design-colour-scheme.png/)

 I felt that these colours best represented a 'warmer' blue, had they had a strong association with football.
 These colours provided great visual readability of all aspects of the website.
-There is a good collection of background colours, text colours, and overlay styled colours.
+This is a good collection of background colours, text colours, and overlay styled colours.

   - '1B264F'
     - Main background colour.
 Used for the logo and block backgrounds.